renz45/cs_console/README.md

 the hard key input stuff while we focus on the console ui.
 We can also use any code mirror addon/plugin out there.

+This is a console interface, there is no inbuilt ability to eval javascript, or run shell commands.
+Likely such a console would use this as the ui for these types of functionality.

+The demo.html file implements a very simple javascript eval to show console functionality.

 ##Dependancies:
+This console uses the Code Mirror 2 editor internally, so it and it's associated files are needed to make the console work.
+There are different build options that allow you to compile a version of the console without code mirror if you are already loading it as part of the larger project.

 * CodeMirror:
     - vibrant-ink theme
     - Code Mirror 2 Editor